AnthonyZhang220/PortfolioWebsite/README.md

 - Users can Like and Favorite my website(recorded on MongoDB)
 - View my skillsets in different catogories
 - Form Validation and Recaptcha to prevent Spam and Bot
-- Music Player will essential functionalities
+- Music Player with essential functionalities
 - Newsletter

 <p align="center">